Learn more about encryption with DES (Data Encryption Standard), AES, 3DES, its algorithms, and protocols.

 The resulting 48-bit table is called R0 or E [R0].
 The DES algorithm then exclusive ORs the first key K1 with E[R0].
 The result of this exclusive OR is a 48-bit table we will call R0 out of convenience (it is not the starting R0!).

 R0 is, then, divided into 8 6-bit blocks, denoted R0i.
-Each of these blocks is processed by selection functions (sometimes called substitution boxes or compression functions), generally denoted Si.
+Each block is processed by selection functions (called substitution boxes or compression functions), generally denoted Si.

 The first and last bits of each R0i determine (in binary value) the line of the selection function; the other bits (respectively 2, 3, 4, and 5) determine the column.
-As the selection of the line is based on two bits, there are 4 possibilities (0, 1, 2, 3).
-As the selection of the column is based on 4 bits, there are 16 possibilities (0 to 15).
+As the line selection is based on two bits, there are 4 possibilities (0, 1, 2, 3).
+As the column selection is based on 4 bits, there are 16 possibilities (0 to 15).
 Thanks to this information, the selection function "selects" a ciphered value of 4 bits.